binaryHips/wrapper_image_proc/README.md

 ### How to use

-On linux:
+- On linux:
 	Download the whole version folder in ./packaged.
-It contains all the files needed, aswell as a readme with explainations (only in french as of now).
+It contains all the files needed, aswell as a readme with explanations (only in french as of now).
-There's also a bunch of script examples, and their result.
+	There's also a bunch of script examples, and their image results.

-If you're not on linux, this should work (?):
+- If you're not on linux, this should work (?):

-First, download the same folder.
+	First, download the whole folder in ./packaged.
 	Then, build the content of ./src, and replace the file named "wrapper" in the folder by it.
-Finally, boot a bash interpreter and you should be good to go;
+	Finally, launch a bash interpreter and you should be good to go

 I may end up adding a windows version.